We help you feel confident in your own skin

 The medication contains trace levels of soya oil, so it is important to alert us if you have a known allergy to soya or peanuts.
 Occasionally, although rarely, patients with known allergies of this kind can react to the very small levels of soya proteins present.

-The main side effect from the use of Roaccutane is dry skin, including dryness to the lips, the eyes, and inside the nose.
+The most common side effects from the use of Accutane is dry skin, including dryness to the lips, the eyes, and inside the nose.
 You may also notice it on other areas of the body.
 Skin is somewhat more sensitive and fragile whilst under treatment, and thus you should avoid other treatments that affect the skin during this time including hair removal treatments such as threading, waxing, or laser/IPL hair removal.

 Other side effects include mild headaches, body aches and pains.
 Rare complications include effects on vision and mental health.